niiknow/zipcode-us/README.md

 # Database of US zipcode with City, State, and Geo

-* zipcode file and python parsing code ripped from/credit to [static-zipcode-api] (https://github.com/dryan/static-zipcode-api)
+* zipcode file and python parsing code ripped from/credit to: [static-zipcode-api] (https://github.com/dryan/static-zipcode-api)
 * zipcode data are stored for easy local folder navigation by using first two digits as folder, example: [https://niiknow.github.io/zipcode-us/db/55/55123.json] (https://niiknow.github.io/zipcode-us/db/55/55123.json) - try it yourself for other zipcodes.

 1. Serverless API with claudiajs for returning zipcode info